 Reading time: 2 minutes.
 Relevant programme: SSAT Coaching

-Nic Harrison, SSAT senior education lead, explains the paradox that an outsider’s expertise can put you more in control
+Nic Harrison, Achievement Partner and Coach with Leading Together Teach First and former SSAT Senior Education Lead, explains the paradox that an outsider’s expertise can put you more in control

 School leadership is a hugely rewarding role which provides a professional development opportunity every day – no two days are ever the same.
 It is a developmental role which never stands still and continuously evolves at every level.
 It is a special role and one that I enjoyed immensely as a middle and senior leader and a headteacher.